Global stocks press pause, gold hits 3-mth high on inflation concerns

 “Stock market valuations are not giving the green signal but the question is: compared to what?
 If you buy bonds you are almost guaranteed to lose money.
 So the market is more tolerant of higher valuations that it would normally be.”

-Guidance out of Asia was mixed overnight, with MSCI’s broadest index of Asia-Pacific shares outside Japan up 0.1%, Japan’s Nikkei down 0.9% and Chinese blue chips up 1.5%.
+Guidance out of Asia was mixed overnight, with MSCI’s broadest index of Asia-Pacific shares outside Japan flat, Japan’s Nikkei down 0.9% and Chinese blue chips up 1.5%.

 April wholesale prices in Japan, the world’s third-largest economy, rose at their fastest pace in six and a half years, as rising energy and commodities costs ate into corporate margins, although consumer price inflation remains subdued.